Skip to content

 C adopts a "better safe than sorry" approach and by default does most of its arithmetic in double precision anyway.

-Just like on a calculator floating-point calculations are always approximations to the mathematically correct result.
+Floating-point calculations are always approximations to the mathematically correct result.

 Declaring variables